Bridgehampton Union Free School District

 Bridgehampton Union Free School District is a public school district located in the Town of Southampton on Long Island, in Suffolk County, New York, United States.
 It is roughly co-extensive with the hamlet of Bridgehampton, but also serves parts of Noyack, unincorporated Sag Harbor, and unincorporated Sagaponack.

 The district operates one school, the Bridgehampton School serving grades Pre-K through 12.
 The total enrollment for the 2019–2020 school year was 223 students.
 Its high school, which also serves students from the Sagaponack Common School District, is one of the 30 smallest in the state of New York.
 Proposals to close the high school and send students to larger nearby high schools have failed.

-The district's superintendent, Mary Kelly, began her tenure in July 2021.
+The district's superintendent, Dr. Mary T. Kelly, began her tenure in July 2021.

-Bridgehampton is bordered by the Southampton school district to the west, the Sag Harbor district to the north, and the Sagaponack district to the west.
+Bridgehampton is bordered by the Southampton school district to the west, the Sag Harbor district to the north, and the Sagaponack district to the east.

 In 2010, Bridgehampton was the richest school district in New York State.